episerver/CommercePaymentGateways/README.md

 * Lib folder (if any): contains referenced DLLs if any.
 * PageTypes folder: contains a file that defines a Episerver CMS page type for the payment.
 * Other files: define payment, payment gateway, payment option classes, payment meta class.

-# Installation
-Add the providers to both front-end and commerce manager sites.

 Please refer to http://world.episerver.com/documentation/developer-guides/commerce/payments/Payment-providers/ for more detail.